 Challenge number Detail of challenge 1 Gaps in phonetic knowledge 2 Poor vocabulary on entry to school and language development throughout the school is below expectations for their age.
 (Lack of wider reading and poor language/vocabulary skills, communication through media devices etc) 3 High number of pupils who have one or more number of vulnerabilities.
-(PP = 30% SEN, 6% EHCP, Non PP = 23% SEN, 3% EHCP) 4 Varied engagement during pandemic has widened gap both academically and emotionally (despite 77% of PPG pupils being in school over lockdown period) 5 Pupils in receipt of pupil premium funding demonstrate lower levels of self-esteem and resilience when compared to their peers, impacting directly on attainment and progress
+(PP = 33% SEN) 4 Pupils in receipt of pupil premium funding are not achieving in line with their peers RWM.
+5 Pupils in receipt of pupil premium funding demonstrate lower levels of self-esteem and resilience when compared to their peers, impacting directly on attainment and progress